Raymond Wilson Chambers

 Raymond Wilson Chambers (12 November 1874 – 23 April 1942) was a British literary scholar, author, librarian and academic; throughout his career he was associated with University College London (UCL).

 Life

+Chambers was born at Staxton, East Riding of Yorkshire (now North Yorkshire), on 12 November 1874, the only son of Thomas Herbert Chambers, commercial traveller, and Annie, daughter of William Wilson.
+The family was not financially stable- "as a boy he knew privation."
 Chambers was educated at University College, studying under such eminent scholars as W. P. Ker and A. E. Housman; he was Librarian at that institution from 1901 to 1922, and assistant professor in the English department, 1904–14.
 He served in World War I, with the Red Cross in France, and in Belgium with the YMCA/B.E.F.
 Chambers became Quain Professor of English at UCL in 1922.
 Chambers wrote on a wide variety of subjects relating to English literature, history, and culture; notably, he worked on the Shakespearean additions to the play Sir Thomas More, with Alfred W. Pollard and other scholars.
 His acclaimed 1935 biography, Thomas More, was awarded the James Tait Black Memorial Prize.